The geo pages that rank for years tend to rank for the same reason, and it is not the reason most people template for.

 The test we use on intake is whether the offering meaningfully varies by location.
 Variation can be in lead time, pricing, named team, regulatory environment, language preference, or service catalog.
 If at least one of those varies and there are at least five locations to write about, geo pages are usually a positive ROI move.
 If none of those vary, geo pages are filler and Google will treat them as such.

-A common mistake is for a single-location business to spin up geo pages for every neighbourhood in their city as a pSEO play.
+A common mistake is for a single-location business to spin up geo pages for every neighborhood in their city as a pSEO play.
 The pages get indexed for a few weeks, then the Helpful Content classifier catches up and the pages are demoted as a group.
 We have audited this pattern on three inbound prospects in the last quarter.
 In all three cases the recommended move was to delete the geo set and consolidate the link equity onto the primary location page.
-We covered the broader audit pattern in the mid-market SEO reporting framework and the budget conversation in why CMOs should kill paid search budget.
+The broader audit pattern is in the mid-market SEO reporting framework and the budget conversation in why CMOs should kill paid search budget.

 If the business does have a real multi-location story but no content team to support it, geo pages still are not the right move yet.
 Build the data collection process first, then the pages.
-We discussed the broader migration sequencing in WordPress to Next.js migration path and why mid-market companies keep getting stuck on WordPress.
+The migration sequencing is in WordPress to Next.js migration path and why mid-market companies keep getting stuck on WordPress.

 A 14-day playbook for adding geo pages to an existing site